What Does Normozoospermia Mean?

 Normozoospermia is the presence of normal sperm in semen upon semen analysis.
 For a semen sample to be labeled as normozoospermic, there has to be an adequate concentration of sperm that is normal in appearance and function.

-FertilitySmarts explains Normozoospermia
+FertilitySmarts Explains Normozoospermia

 To fertilize an egg, sperm has to find its way from the vagina through the uterus and into the fallopian tubes.
-For fertilization to occur, an adequate number of sperm need to be deposited in the vagina and these cells need to have the energy and the movement to complete that long journey.
+For fertilization to occur, an adequate number of sperm need to be deposited in the vagina, and these cells need to have the energy and the movement to complete that long journey.

 The table below shows the main parameters of semen that are vital for a thorough evaluation of male fertility and their reference values according to World Health Organization (WHO) guidelines.

-> 20 million per milliliter|
+|Sperm concentration||> 20 million per milliliter|

 |Sperm count||> 40 million per ejaculate|

 |Sperm motility (movement)||> 50% progressive motility (moves forward in a straight line)|